ni/design-system/app/_elements/toolbars.md

 **Codename:** `ShellToolbar` - NationalInstruments.Shell

 ## Use the factory to create toolbars
-In general, you will populate a toolbar via our commanding and factory system.
+You will populate a toolbar via our commanding and factory system.
 To get the toolbar look, most factories have a `ForToolBar` static factory to get this different style.
 In some cases we actually have a different factory, like `ShellToolBarButtonVisualFactory` which creates a `ShellToolBarButton` (rather than just a different style for `ShellButton`).

 ## Examples
 #### Left side